 If you elect to defer or annuitize the RRP, the minimum deferral is five years; that means you’d receive your first payment six years after retirement.
 You can elect to receive from one to 10 installment payments, and any payments are made in January.

 How does your retirement date factor into these calculations?

 The biggest impact can be related to determining your tax burden.
 If you’ve reviewed the benefits you expect to receive during your first year(s) of retirement and see you’ll be receiving multiple, high-value streams of income, it may make sense to defer your RRP to maximize tax efficiency.

 Whenever you choose to retire, it’s important to fully consider the funds available to you from various retirement sources.
 Balancing and maximizing the benefits of each income source is important.

 You shouldn’t select your retirement date in a bubble or base it on sentimental reasons like retiring on your exact hire date or finishing your career at the end of a calendar year.
-Instead, it makes sense to work with a financial partner to carefully strategize your retirement date and select the option that gives you the greatest financial benefit.
+Instead, it makes sense to work with a financial partner to carefully choose your retirement date and select the option that gives you the greatest financial benefit.

 At Willis Johnson & Associates, we have experience supporting hundreds of clients through the retirement process, and we’re very familiar with the various options available to Chevron employees.
 To learn more about how we can guide and support you through this planning process, review what we offer Chevron executives or dive into the many resources we’ve prepared especially for Chevron professionals.